 Service delivery and behaviour change

-We deliver WASH services that are inclusive, we promote hygiene behaviour change, and we demonstrate how WASH can be sustained and expanded.
+We deliver WASH services that are inclusive, promote hygiene behaviour change, and demonstrate how WASH can be sustained and expanded.
 We also support communities and local institutions to make their WASH facilities more resilient to climate change and improve water security and the management of water resources.

 Institutional strengthening and training

 We strengthen the skills and knowledge of service providers and local governments to fulfil their roles and responsibilities.
 We support local institutions to better plan, finance and monitor the performance of WASH services.
 We strengthen the relationships between service providers and their consumers to make sure providers are responsive and accountable.
-We also promote the participation and leadership of women in decision-making around WASH.
+We also promote the participation and leadership of women in decision making around WASH.

 Community empowerment